Disability Services

 After The Ceremony

 Before and during the ceremony, College Walk and the South Lawn (lower campus) are open to guests only.
-After the ceremony, the entire campus will open.
-Guests with disabilities may use the elevator at the east end of Dodge Hall to access upper campus.
-Public Safety officers will be available to assist guests.
+After the ceremony, guests will need to exit the campus, which will remain closed for the duration of the day.

 The campus accessibility map; details what parts of campus are wheelchair accessible.
 Printed copies of the map are available at the Public Safety booths at Broadway and at Amsterdam Avenue or at the Disability Services Office.